-We plan to expand our fleet by investing in vessels in the drybulk, containership and multipurpose markets by targeting primarily mid-age vessels at the time of purchase under favorable market conditions.
+We plan to expand our fleet by investing in vessels in the drybulk, containership and multipurpose segments by targeting primarily mid-age vessels at the time of purchase under market conditions as those prevailing during the first three months of 2007.
 We also intend to take advantage of the cyclical nature of the market by buying and selling ships when we believe favorable opportunities exist.
 We employ our vessels in the spot and time charter market, through pool arrangements and under contracts of affreightment.
-Presently, our nine containerships, our multipurpose vessel, one of our panamax bulkers and two of our handysize bulkers are employed under time charters.
-Our other panamax vessel, m/v Irini, is employed in the Baumarine pool that is managed by Klaveness, a major global charterer in the drybulk area, and also participates in "short" funds (contracts to carry cargo at agreed rates), reducing its exposure to the spot market.
+Presently, our five containerships, our multipurpose vessel, one of our panamax bulkers and one of our handysize bulkers are employed under time charters.
+Our other panamax vessel, m/v Irini, is employed in the Baumarine pool that is managed by Klaveness, a major global charterer in the drybulk area, and also participates in two "short" funds (contracts to carry cargo at agreed rates), minimizing its exposure to the spot market (covered at 77% for 2007 and 42% for 2008, approximately).

-As of April 30, 2008, approximately 80% of our ship capacity days in 2008 accounting for fixed spot employment in the first and second quarter of the year, and approximately 30% of our ship capacity days in 2009, are under time charter contracts or protected from market fluctuations.
+As of April 27, 2007, 88% of our ship capacity days in 2007 accounting for fixed spot employment in the first and second quarter of the year, and 40% of our ship capacity days in 2008, are under time charter contracts or protected from market fluctuations.